tiokang/Afkaterns/README.md

 ### And coding style tests

-Follow the coding Standard of the language you are using.
+Please Follow the coding Standard of the language you are using.